daos-stack/daos/doc/admin/troubleshooting.md

 memory segment to allocate the given metric.
 This can only be remedied by increasing the size of the shared memory pool in the source code.
 Adjust the size in bytes defined by D_TM_SHARED_MEMORY_SIZE in telemetry_common.h.
-Please notify DAOS staff if you encounter this error because it indicates a miscalculation of the memory size that should be fixed in the source code.
+Please notify DAOS maintainers if you encounter this error because it indicates a miscalculation of the memory size that should be fixed in the source code.

 ## Bug Report